Go Back

 • Don't Skimp: These cookies are loaded with chocolate chips.
 If you don't use a full 3 cups of chocolate chips you will need to add nuts, or extra flour to make up for the difference.

-• Don't Lower the Oven Temperature: I know 400 F seems high, but this allows the outside of the cookies to crisp up first, and helps the cookies rise taller, without giving them more time to spread as they cook.
+• High Oven Temperature: I know 400 F seems high, but this allows the outside of the cookies to crisp up first, and helps the cookies rise taller, without giving them more time to spread as they cook.
 This will also keep the centers nice and gooey, which we love!